Mini-Stockings: Knit Your Own Holiday Decorations

 Weave in all your ends, attach the I-cord end to the ribbing to make a loop, and soak your stocking in water for 20 minutes with a gentle soap or wool wash.
 Lay them flat to dry.
 Let air dry completely.

-As you immerse yourself in the joy of knitting mini stockings, you’ll find that the process becomes just as rewarding as the result.
+As you immerse yourself in the joy of knitting mini-stockings, you’ll find that the process becomes just as rewarding as the result.
 These charming decorations hold the warmth of handmade craftsmanship and add a touch of nostalgia to your holiday celebrations.
-So, pick up your needles, unleash your creativity, and let your mini stockings become a cherished part of your holiday traditions, year after year.
+So, pick up your needles, unleash your creativity, and let your mini-stockings become a cherished part of your holiday traditions, year after year.
 Below are the ones I adorned my aunt’s tree with. ♥

 Merry knitting and a happy, cosy holiday for all!